OpenSILEX/opensilex/opensilex-doc/src/main/resources/architecture/csv/CSV import.md

 Following the same principle as the custom validation handling, abstract import allow implementation to define validation(s) to apply that a chunk has been processed by the abstract importer.

-It is useful when some validation must be evaluated on multiple model/row in order to be efficient.  <br>
+It is useful when some validation must be evaluated on multiple models/rows in order to be efficient.  <br>
-Ex: Evaluate a SPARQL query to known if values for some properties are unique, this query can be performed on a batch of model.
+Ex: Evaluate a SPARQL query to check if values for some properties are unique, this query can be performed on a batch of models.

 The definition of custom batch validation is done by calling `AbstractCsvImporter.customBatchValidation(CsvOwlRestrictionValidator, List<T>,int)` method.